NicolasRojas-CENG/HomeMonitorSystem_BuildInstructions/README.md

 The software was build using Android Studio Version 3.5.1.
 It is also required to ensure the classpath is set to 'com.android.tools.build:gradle:3.4.1' in the build.gradle file.
 In the second build.gradle 2 of the following dependance must be added. implementation 'com.squareup.picasso:picasso:2.71828' & implementation 'com.github.PhilJay:MPAndroidChart:v3.+' although these are already setup when downloading our app from github you may need to update the depenancies to a newer version, or change the classpath to work with an older version of Android Studio.
 The minimum API is 21 and supports devices running Andrioid Lollipop supporting approximately 85% of devices.
 The smartHomeMonitoring system is currently not on the Android app store so the only way to run it is buy checking out a project from version control, selecting github and pasting the URL 'https://github.com/getLiauba/SmartHomeSoftwarePRoject.git'
+Setting up the database as per the databse configuration instructions is require to get your google-services.json file which must be included within the application folder.
+ApplicationName/app/google-services.json.

+# <a name="Database-Setup"> Database Setup/Structure </a>

+The database being used to support our application is Firebase, you can create a free account with them, and select create a project.

+#structure

+The structure of the database looks like this.

+The main branch we have is the 'Member' branch this is where all the registered users and their devices are kept.
+Inside this 'Member' branch there are unique user ID's which contains more sub-branches such as Devices and uploads, as well as key value pairs of dob, email, timestamp.
+The branch 'uploads' contains key value pairs of a unique lable with a link to an image the device as captured.
+Within the Devices branch contains more branches with the names of each device linked to the users account, within this branch there are Gas-Readings, Humidity-Readings, Tempature-Readings which are used to store the data from the hardware device.

 ![PCB&Sensors](https://github.com/NicolasRojas-CENG/HomeMonitorSystem_BuildInstructions/blob/master/Images/Complete.jpg?raw=true)